Skip to content

 You know you do good work, but this client would never say it.
 They’re trash-talking you, leaving bad reviews, or constantly calling you back to fix things that don’t need fixing.

-You’ve tried everything to make them happy and nothing is working.
-Sometimes you need to realize that you can’t please everyone, especially if they’re determined to find problems with your work.
+You’ve tried everything to make them happy, but nothing is working.
+Sometimes, you must realize that you can’t please everyone, especially if they’re determined to find problems with your work.

 [If] the customer has higher expectations than they are willing to pay for, it’s time to part ways.